-Upon completing his Masters degree, Eugene was promoted to Professor of American History and when political science and history became separate departments in 1916, he was named Professor of Political Science and Head of the department.
+Upon completing his Masters degree, Fair was promoted to Professor of American History.
+When political science and history became separate departments in 1916, he was named Professor of Political Science and Head of the department.
 He took another leave a few years later to return to graduate school and earned a PhD from Columbia University in 1923.
 Two years later, on September 1, 1925, he took over as 6th President of the school, but this time known as Northeast Missouri State Teachers College.

 Ryle, Walter H. Centennial History of the Northeast Missouri State Teachers College.
 Kirksville: the College, 1972.